Vikas0693/kudvenkat-AngularCrud/project-readme.md

     a)*snapshot approach : when routing to different component just like list to employee as we did in video 40 b)*Observable approach: when routing to same component which we will cover in video 42 Video 42: Reading params using Observable
+    a)how to subscribe to angular route param change b)*why to use observable to read params : when employee-component loads first time it enters ngOnInit() but when we click next employee button then the component is not initialized.
+So we have to subscribe to changes in route. c)*we dont have to unsubscribe to observable as angular router takes care of that part.